 This is a standardized examination and, therefore, test questions and answers are not available for public inspection or review.

 Scores attained on the Management Test Battery will be valid and 'banked' for three years, starting from the date of the examination.
 This means that, during this three-year time period, you will not be required to take the Management Test Battery.
 The Management Test Battery may be used for many other classes; therefore your test score may be applied to one or more of these classes if you choose to apply to future recruitments.
 If the selection process for the future announcement is held within one year of the date of this examination and it includes the Management Test Battery, your score will be automatically applied to that announcement.
 However, after one year, you have the option to either (a) apply your test score to the other announcement or (b) re-take the Management Test Battery.
 Re-testing is permitted no sooner than one year from the date of the examination and only in association with your eligibility for another announcement for which the Management Test Battery is used.
 Please note that, should you re-test, your re-test score would become your official score since it is the most recent

-Candidates must achieve a passing score on both the Management Test Battery and the Written Examination to be ranked on the eligible list.
+Candidates must achieve a passing score on both the Supplemental Questionnaire Evaluation and Management Test Battery Examination in order to be ranked on the eligible list.